Skip to content

 • i18n — active locale and translation bundle.

 The framework does not know the shape of auth.user.
-A module (typically users) registers a principal_serializer: Callable[[user], dict] on app.state during register_settings(app); the middleware calls it with request.state.user to build the auth.user payload.
+The auth module registers a principal_serializer: Callable[[UserContext], dict] on app.state.principal_serializer during register_settings(app); the middleware calls it with request.state.user to build the auth.user payload.
 Without a registered serializer, auth.user is None even when a user is authenticated.

 Use InertiaDep from simple_module_hosting.inertia_deps — it attaches the shared data automatically.